 For a website to achieve it’s full potential, best practice in code, structure and usability need to be considered.
-Website optimisation is a lot more than making sure the right keywords are in your content and Meta data, though it’s a good start.
+Website optimisation is a lot more than making sure the right keywords are in your content and Meta data, though these areas are a good start.

 As websites become bigger and more complex, technical SEO is now more important than ever.
-A website with hundreds of pages and no optimisation can mean an average 10% loss in search visitation.
-Growing a website by publishing lots of content is great, but it is easy to forget how to make the most of it by ensuring a good technical foundation.
+A website with hundreds or thousands of pages and no optimisation can mean an average 10% loss in search visitation.
+Growing a website by publishing lots of content is great, but it is easy to ignore how to get the most from it by ensuring a good technical foundation.

-Technical SEO isn’t a maybe any more, it is the foundation to ensure the longevity of your website and online marketing efforts.
-Even paid advertising can be adversely affected as slow page load times and display issues lead to higher bounce rates, using up more of your PPC budget.
+As the needs of your users and the demands from your website grow, technical SEO isn’t a maybe any more.
+It is the basis to ensuring the longevity of your online presence.
+Even paid advertising can be adversely affected by a lack of technical SEO, as slow page load times and display issues lead to higher bounce rates, spending more of your PPC budget.

 To get started, feel free to get in contact and ask about having a site audit.
-An audit provides a great opportunity to create a task list, and work towards creating an online strategy.
+An audit provides a great opportunity to create a task list and work towards implementing a strategy.